TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 ## 3. Edge Cases

-- If m * k > n â†’ impossible â†’ return -1
+- If m * k > n → impossible → return -1
-- If k = 1 â†’ we just need m flowers
+- If k = 1 → we just need m flowers
 - Large bloom days (up to 10^9)
 - All flowers bloom at same time
 - Very large m (up to 1e6)